 I came across them when I was asked if I’d like to review the platform.
 As I enjoy reviewing website builders I immediately said yes, so here we are!

 Pixpa was founded in 2012 by Gurpreet Singh.
 Having formed a multi-disciplinary creative agency Gurpreet worked on design and communication projects for artists, photographers, and designers from around the world.

-They are currently a team of 18 designers, developers and customers success experts situated in 4 countries.
-Pixpa have offices in India and the US.
+They are currently a team of 18 designers, developers and customer success experts situated in 4 countries.
+Pixpa has offices in India and the US.